 Expendable Trust Funds - Expendable trust funds typically include the gifts and endowments fund.
-The District did not maintain a gifts and endowment fund during the 2014-15 fiscal year.
+The District did not maintain any expendable trust funds during the 2014-15 fiscal year.

 Gifts and Endowments Fund - The gifts and endowments fund receives its assets by way of philanthropic foundations, individuals, or private organizations for which no repayment or special service to the contributor is expected.
 This fund is used to promote the general welfare of the District.